perpetualintelligence/terminal/apps/s2s/README.md

 ## Best Practices

 - **Error Handling**: Implement robust error handling in both server and client to manage and log exceptions effectively.
-- **Security**: Ensure secure transmission, especially when using TCP or UDP modes, by considering encryption or secure channels.
+- **Security**: Ensure secure transmission, especially when using TCP, UDP, or gRPC modes, by considering encryption or secure channels.
 - **Performance Monitoring**: Regularly monitor the system's performance and optimize as needed to handle expected loads.

 ## Conclusion